davidc/mtping/README.md

 ### User account

-You need a user created, and this user must have the `api` privilege.
-It does not need to be a privileged user and in fact does not even nead `read` privilege.
+You need a user created, and this user must have the `api` and `test` privileges.
+It does not need to be a privileged user, although Mikrotik currently require it to also have `read` privilege.

 I recommend creating a new group `mtping` with only the privilege `api` and a new user in that group.
 You can do these in Winbox from System->Users, or on the command line as follows: